huaqiangwang/DeathStarBench-1/socialNetwork/README.md

 - luarocks (apt-get install luarocks)
 - luasocket (luarocks install luasocket)

+## Running the social network application with kubernetes
+Refer to `k8s/README.md`.

-## Running the social network application
+## Running the social network application with `docker-compose`
 ### Before you start
 - Install Docker and Docker Compose.
 - Make sure the following ports are available: port `8080` for Nginx frontend, `8081` for media frontend and